andistrasser/AoE2ScenarioStringEditor/README.md

 Edition**
 outside the in-game editor.

-It can be used to translate scenarios in a quick and easy way or to make small text changes after creating the scenario.
+It can be used to translate scenarios in a quick and easy way or to make text changes after creating a scenario.

 ## Download